thejediboySHASHANK/ROS2-Raspberry-PI-Intelligent-Vision-Robot/README.md

-# ROS2-Raspberry-PI-Intelligent-Vision-Robot
+# INtelligent Vision Robot
-This repo is based on Raspberry pi
+This repo is based on Raspberry pi and contains projects.

+### Nodes
+- Publisher
+- Subscriber